 - Fewer visits from the plumber – Even though most people were pretty careful not to let food waste go down the drain in the kitchen some would invariably get through.
 Food in the pipes meant clogs in the drain and visits from the plumber.
-With a disposal in place you’ll eliminate both a major inconvenience and a major expense.
+With disposal in place, you’ll eliminate both a major inconvenience and a major expense.

 - It’s environmentally friendly – Rotting food waste used to be a major source of greenhouse gases in cities.
 Now that many homes have garbage disposals the amount of methane being released into the atmosphere because of putrid food waste has been reduced significantly.
-Each home that installs a garbage disposal contributes to reducing these harmful gases.
+Each home that installs garbage disposal contributes to reducing these harmful gases.

 - It’s cost-effective – Garbage costs money.
-There’s garbage bags to buy, broken trash cans that need to be replaced, pest control and of course those oh-so-expensive visits from the plumber.
+There are garbage bags to buy, broken trash cans that need to be replaced, pest control and of course those oh-so-expensive visits from the plumber.
 If the pet manages to get in the garbage they may wind up at the vet as well.
 When you consider how little a disposal costs, how long they last and the costs they eliminate they’re the cost-effective answer to garbage.

 Disposals are the common sense answer to the problem of food waste.
 There are so many different sizes and models on the market today that there is sure to be one that is perfect for your home.
 Install one now and start reaping the benefits as soon as you plug it in.

-Different Types of Garbage Disposals
+What are Different Types of Garbage Disposals?

 There are essentially two different kinds of home garbage disposals on the market today and they are the continuous feed and the batch feed.
 The two differ in how they approach processing food waste and they can differ pretty significantly in price as well.
 Once you know the difference between the two types of disposals you can make an informed decision regarding which one is right for you.
 So let’s take a close look at both.